yz792/simplex/README.md

-# iteraative refinement with simplex
+# iterative refinement with simplex